-Corridor Preservation associated with the Passing Lane Alternative-This consists of preserving the right of way needed to convert WIS 23 to a 4-lane facility and designates WIS 23 as an expressway.
+Corridor Preservation Associated with Passing Lane Alternative-This consists of preserving the right of way needed to convert WIS 23 to a 4-lane facility and designates WIS 23 as an expressway.
 The preserved right of way would be on both sides of the existing roadbed.
 On the north side, it would be used for future westbound lanes.
 On the south side, the Old Plank Road Trail would need to be relocated because of the RCUT design in this area.
-The land on both sides of WIS 23 was acquired based on the decision in the 2014 LS SFEIS.
-Only the approximately 4 acres of right of way on the south side of the existing roadbed was acquired from the Wade House Historic Site.
+The land on both sides of WIS 23 was acquired based on the decision in the 2014 LS SFEIS before the ROD was vacated.
+Only the approximately four acres of right of way on the south side of the existing roadbed was acquired from the Wade House Historic Site.